Written by Editorial Team

 Urinary tract infection is the second most common infection in women.
 Half of the women contract at least one urinary tract infection during their lifetime.
 This is because physically, it is easy for the bacteria to enter the urinary tract of a woman than a man.
 The urethra of women is shorter than that of men, making it easy for the bacteria to enter the tract.
-Secondly, the urethra lies close to the rectum and vagina where the chances of presence of bacteria are high.
-Around 10 percent of women get a urinary tract infection (UTI) at some point.
+Secondly, the urethra lies close to the rectum and vagina where the chances of the presence of bacteria are high.
+Around 10 percent of women get a urinary tract infection during pregnancy (UTI) at some point.

 As we have already mentioned, the infection occurs when the bacteria makes its way into the urinary tract.
 This happens through

 It is not the pregnancy that increases the risk of urinary tract infection.
 It is the physical and hormonal changes that take place during the pregnancy that leads to urinary tract infection.
 Some of the reasons that make women susceptible to urinary tract infection during pregnancy are:

 Urinary tract infection can come with symptoms or without symptoms (asymptomatic).
 As we already mentioned, the asymptomatic urinary tract infection possesses danger in the normal progression of pregnancy and the health of the mother.